Unlisted Code Companies

 - the first person is an associate of a third person who is an associate of the other person (in both cases under any of paragraphs (a) to (d)) and the nature of the relationships between the first person, the third person, and the other person (or any of them) is such that, under the circumstances, the first person should be regarded as an associate of the other person.

-- It will often be the types of relationships described in paragraph (d) above that shareholders in unlisted Code companies have.
-This means that, due to the relationships between shareholders in an unlisted company, the shareholders may be considered to be associates of one another under rule 4 of the Code.
+- Shareholders in unlisted Code companies will often have the types of relationships that are described above, in particular paragraph (d), meaning the shareholders may be associates of one another under rule 4 of the Code.

 - Shareholders in an unlisted Code company may be involved in the activities and operations of the company, or be connected to the history of the company in some way.
 The shareholders may be family members, existing or former employees, or persons with whom the company has a significant trading connection.
-This could give rise to association between those shareholders, as discussed below.
+Such relationships may give rise to associations between shareholders, which can lead to compliance issues under the Code for the associated shareholders.
+This is discussed further below.

 -